William James Neatby

 William James Neatby (24 May 1860 – 20 April 1910), often W. J. Neatby, was an English architect, designer and artist.
 He is best known for his designs of architectural ceramics and was Doulton and Co.'s chief ceramic designer.
 His standout works include the Meat Hall in Harrods (London), and Everard's Printing Works (Bristol).

 The Modern Style of the Everards Printing Works facade is the largest decorative Doulton Carrara ware tile facade of its kind in Britain (so named from its resemblance to Carrara marble).
 Neatby was among leading British artists during the late 19th and early 20th century.
 Ernest Augustus Runtz said of him: "He was a true artist, and a man of fine character, and he pursued his art with a direct and single purpose."

 Personal life

 William James Neatby was born on 24 May 1860 at Barnsley, Yorkshire.
 He was the eldest son of Samuel Mossforth Neatby (1837–1910) and Mary Jackson Neatby (1839–1911).
 W. J. Neatby's grandfather was also named William, and he was the owner of the timber yard in which his father, Samuel, was employed.
-The family enjoyed relative prosperity and were involved in non-conformist religious life of the town.
+The family enjoyed relative prosperity and were involved in nonconformist religious life of the town.
 Not much is known about Neatby's childhood years.
 He married on 28 May 1881 to Emily Arnold.
 Neatby's wife Emily, died in August 1885.
 He married again in October 1887 to Jane Isabella Dempster.
 Neatby died on 20 April 1910 aged 49.